Procid-GIT/AI-Offspring/README.md

 Also, I never ran this myself, I have trouble doing so as my pc is a potato.
 Its literally a Dell Latitude E7270
+*update I have ran it, the AI is stupid, it is intellectually disabled :/